It could be said that society works hard to eliminate our labels or break down the barriers, so there is more equality.

 Just like how you’d be hesitant to lend money to a friend with a poor track record, banks are also wary of lending money to people with poor financial history.

 Lenders tend to lend money to people who have great records and are known to pay back their money on time.
 Since the banks don’t personally know you, the best way to determine if you are financially stable is through your credit score.

 The higher your credit score, the more likely a bank will give you a loan for a home.
 A higher score will also lead to lower mortgage rates, as the bank knows you can be counted on to repay them.

 The Best Scores for a Mortgage

-You may not see the affects of your credit score at first, but added over the years it could make a huge difference.
+You may not see the effects of your credit score at first, but added over the years, it could make a huge difference.
 A 100-point drop in your rate could add up to an additional $12,000 over 30 years.
-Therefore, you should always take the rate that you qualify for, as it will significantly benefit your wallet.
+Therefore, you should always take the rate you qualify for, as it will significantly benefit your wallet.

 How to Build Your Credit Score

 Before seeking out a loan, you should make sure that your credit is in good standing.
 Review your credit report and evaluate whether you’re ready to apply for a mortgage.
 Ensure all of your payments, including rent, credit cards, and car loans, are paid on time.
 If you miss a payment, be sure you know how to get a late payment removed from your credit report.

 You should also make sure that you’re only spending 30 percent of the limit on your credit cards at a time and pay off high-balance cards or transfer them to free up credit.
 This will show lenders that you are a responsible and trustworthy individual.
 You will also want to avoid applying for any new credit until after you’ve closed on your home.
 Make your mortgage your number one priority, and you will be rewarded with a great, affordable rate.